tsizzle123/AgileGuide/README.md

 # 3. What is Agile?
 Agile is a method developed to overcome the pitfalls of waterfall's immutable nature.
 Agile focuses on the people and how they interact, rather than sticking to a stringent design document.

+1. The core pillars of Agile are:
+Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.

+2. Welcome changing requirements, even late in development.
+Agile processes harness change for the customer's competitive advantage.

+3. Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.

+4. Business people and developers must work together daily throughout the project.

+5. Build projects around motivated individuals.
+Give them the environment and support they need, and trust them to get the job done.

+6. The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.

+7. Working software is the primary measure of progress.

+8. Agile processes promote sustainable development.
+The sponsors, developers, and users should be able to maintain a constant pace indefinitely.

+9. Continuous attention to technical excellence and good design enhances agility.

+10. Simplicity--the art of maximizing the amount of work not done--is essential.

+11. The best architectures, requirements, and designs emerge from self-organizing teams.

+12. At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

+Agile sees its biggest boost in regards to more forward thinking solutions.
+Agile can be broken down as granular as day by day.
+Although this can lead to tedium, if properly scoped, it allows for the developer teams to respond to new issues in a way that is conducive.

+Using the same example from above: we are developing a new solution with a brand new Salesforce product.

+As we go through development, we realize that a business requirement is missing from the current solution.
+In agile, as things change, our delivery date and process also may change.
+If we need an extra day to add the missing requirements, agile allows for this.
+In waterfall, we may not even notice the missing requirement until testing has begun.

+Agile is all about communication.
+The entire team needs to communicate during the end-to-end process.
+If the conversation remains open, the business can call out things to be quickly changed and the product owners are aware of every step we take.
+Waterfall often silos these processes so that the product owner may not see anything until testing or review, long after the changes could have been made.